This Election, Please Don't Keep Up With The Kardashians

 Kourtney Kardashian, notable poosh-stirrer, has really stepped in it this time.
 The reality star is facing backlash for seemingly endorsing Kanye West's impossible — not to mention potentially harmful —presidential campaign.

-On her Instagram story on October 15, Kardashian posted a picture along with an article pointing her 102 million followers to an article on her website on "the best voter merch."
-She also added a little note that her "favorite" was coming on the next slide.
+On her Instagram story on 15th October, Kardashian posted a picture along with an article pointing her 102 million followers to an article on her website on "the best voter merch."
+She also added a little note that her "favourite" was coming on the next slide.
 The next photo showed her posing while wearing a "Vote Kanye" hat, and then tagged her brother-in-law.

 Advertisement